aggelos24/bootstrap-responsive-sidebar/README.md

-# Responsive sidebar made with bootstrap css and javascript
+# Responsive sidebar made with Bootstrap css and Javascript

 If you just want to try it, click [here](https://aggelos24.github.io/bootstrap-responsive-sidebar/).